wlh15-ai/javascript-1/README.md

 ---

 - [Traversy Media Javascript Intro](https://www.youtube.com/watch?v=hdI2bqOjy3c&list=PLillGF-RfqbbnEGy3ROiLWk7JMCuSyQtX&index=2&t=0s) - An introduction to many of the topics covered here.
-  > Although this video is long, watching it will greatly deepen your understanding of the discussed topics and prepare you for the more advanced topics we will be covering very soon.
+  > Although this video is long, watching it will deepen your understanding of the discussed topics and prepare you for the more advanced topics we will be covering very soon.